Water & Wastewater Industry

 The effects of such attacks can be disastrous, compromising the ability of water and wastewater utilities to provide clean and safe water to their customers.
 This, in turn, can erode customer confidence, leading to financial and legal liabilities.
 The potential harm caused by successful cyber-attacks underscores the importance of implementing robust cybersecurity measures to protect against such threats.

 The water industry faces unique security challenges in the realm of cybersecurity.
-Although all utility sectors encounter these challenges, the water industry is particularly vulnerable.
-Unlike the electric, oil, and gas industries, there's no standardized set of rules or regulations for securing water utilities.
+Although all utility sectors encounter these challenges, the water industry is particularly vulnerable and is being specifically targeted by bad actors.
+Unlike the electric, oil, and gas industries, no standardized set of rules or regulations for securing water utilities exists.
 As a result, there are numerous potential security gaps due to the disparate nature of system implementation.

 In a 2019 report, the American Water Works Association (AWWA) recognized the paramount risk of cyber risk to critical infrastructure, citing insufficient human, technological, and financial resources as primary barriers to comprehensive security measures and robust defenses.
 Hackers are keenly aware of the potential impact on the population, giving them the upper hand when breaching frontline security.